 Training: Training programs are based on objectives set out by the trainer or instructor.
 Though objectives are clarified in the coaching process, they are set by the individual or team being coached, with guidance provided by the coach.
 Training also assumes a linear learning path that coincides with an established curriculum.
 Coaching is less linear without a set curriculum.

 Therapy: Therapy deals with healing pain, dysfunction and conflict within an individual or in relationships.
 The focus is often on resolving difficulties arising from the past that hamper an individual's emotional functioning in the present, improving overall psychological functioning, and dealing with the present in more emotionally healthy ways.
 Coaching, on the other hand, supports personal and professional growth based on self-initiated change in pursuit of specific actionable outcomes.
 While positive feelings/emotions may be a natural outcome of coaching, the primary focus is on creating actionable strategies for achieving specific goals in your work life.

 How can the success of the coaching process be measured?

-Examples of external measures include achievement of coaching goals established at the outset of the coaching relationship, obtaining a promotion, performance feedback (e.g. from colleagues, leader, peers, the team, clients), personal and/or business performance data (e.g. productivity, efficiency measures).
+Examples of external measures include achievement of coaching goals established at the outset of the coaching relationship, performance feedback (e.g. from colleagues, leader, peers, the team, clients), personal and/or business performance data (e.g. productivity, efficiency measures).